notraghuram/notraghuram/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=notraghuram" alt="notraghuram" /></a> </p>

-- 👨‍💻 All of my projects are available at [comingsoon.com](comingsoon.com)
+- 👨‍💻 All of my projects and blogs are availabe at my [website](https://notraghuram.netlify.app/)

 - 📫 How to reach me **aggr6770@gmail.com**